-- Urinary tract infections: People who are paralyzed may be unable to empty their bladder, which can lead to urinary tract infections.
+- Urinary tract infections: People who are paralyzed may be unable to empty their bladder, leading to urinary tract infections.
 These infections can lead to sepsis if left untreated.

-- Loss of muscle strength: Paralysis affects the body’s ability to move, meaning muscles in the affected area will weaken over time, potentially causing additional issues, such as difficulty breathing and weakened bones.
+- Loss of muscle strength: Paralysis affects the body’s ability to move.
+This means muscles in the affected area will weaken over time.
+That potentially causes additional issues, such as difficulty breathing and weakened bones.

 - Spasms: In some cases, paralyzed individuals may experience spasms that can cause pain and hinder movement.

-- Skin damage: Without proper care, skin in the affected area can become dry and cracked, leading to an increased risk for infection.
+- Skin damage: Without proper care, skin in the affected area can become dry and cracked.
+That leads to an increased risk for infection.

 - Depression: The psychological effects of paralysis can lead to depression.
 Patients may struggle with loneliness, guilt, helplessness, and hopelessness.

 - Osteoporosis: Being unable to move can also affect bones, leading to weakened bones or osteoporosis, which can increase the risk of fractures.

 Victims of paralysis from motorcycle accidents might be able to recover damages for medical costs, pain, suffering, lost wages, and other expenses related to their accident if it was caused by someone else.
 By filing a claim with the at-fault party’s insurance company, victims can hold the negligent party accountable for their actions and the injuries they caused.